stronnag/wayfarer/README.md

 Requires:

-* GTK 4
+* Gtk 4
 * Vala
 * Gstreamer 1.0
-* (optional, otherwise installed locally by the build system), Blueprint (GTK Builder compiler).
+* (optional, otherwise installed locally by the build system), Blueprint (Gtk Builder compiler).

 * XDG Portal (at run time)

-There is also an obsolete  GTK3 branch
+There is also an obsolete  Gtk3 branch

-* GTK 3
+* Gtk 3
 * Vala
 * Gstreamer 1.0
 * AppIndicator